 Vanessa cardui has extraordinary life-history characteristics and has become a quickly uprising complementary model organism for studying insect migration.
-Over most of the nearly cosmopolitan distribution range (Shields 1992), the painted lady individuals annually complete a multigenerational migratory circuit that can span many thousand kilometers in total, and single individuals can migrate > 4,000 kilometers during lifetime (Talavera and Vila 2016; Stefanescu et al. 2013).
-In addition, the painted lady is an extremely polyphagous generalist that utilizes > 300 different larval host-plants (Celorio-Mancera et al. 2016; Nylin et al. 2014; HOSTS) and, in contrast to other migratory butterflies like the monarch and the red admiral (Vanessa atalanta), the painted lady is non-diapausing (Shields 1992).
-This unique combination of life-history traits is accompanied by high levels of heterozygosity and presumably a very large effective population size (Garcia-Berro et al. in prep).
+Over most of the nearly cosmopolitan distribution range (Shields 1992), the painted lady individuals annually complete a multigenerational migratory circuit that can span many thousand kilometers in total, and single individuals can migrate > 4,000 kilometers during lifetime (Talavera and Vila 2016; Stefanescu et al. 2016).
+In addition, the painted lady is a polyphagous generalist that utilizes > 300 different larval host-plants (Celorio-Mancera et al. 2016; Nylin et al. 2014; HOSTS) and, in contrast to other migratory butterflies in the temperate zone like the monarch and the red admiral (Vanessa atalanta), the painted lady is non-diapausing (Shields 1992).
+This unique combination of life-history traits is accompanied by high levels of heterozygosity and presumably a very large effective population size (García-Berro et al. in prep).
 The genetic underpinnings of migratory behavior have only been preliminarily characterized for a handful of insect species (Zhu et al. 2009; Kang et al. 2004).
 The genetic compositions underlying the lineage-specific adaptations in the painted lady have not been studied.
 The dissection of potential associations between genetic (and epigenetic) variants and complex phenotypes like ‘migratory behavior’ obviously requires a combination of multiple approaches.
 As the first step to understanding lineage-specific characteristics of the painted lady, we here focused on gene family evolution.
 Our results showed a limited number of genes with significant copy number expansions unique to the painted lady lineage.
 The expanded gene families were mainly associated with functions related to the transport of fatty acids, protein metabolism, and muscle structure/activity.
 Since insects mainly use fat as an energy resource during migration (Weber 2009; Landys et al. 2005; Srygley and Dudley 2008; Murata and Tojo 2013), both the capacity to build up fat deposits and efficient sequestration of fatty acids have likely been under strong selection in the painted lady.
 Likewise, enhanced muscle structure and function should be advantageous for long-distance migrants compared to sedentary species.
 Therefore, efficient fine-tuning and optimization of fatty acid metabolism and increased muscle sustainability during migration could have been aided by the expansion of specific gene sets involved in those processes.